-This course will introduce students to the applications of mathematics in a variety of disciplines with the goal of helping them to see mathematics as the useful tool rather than just as a requirement for obtaining a college diploma.
+This course will introduce students to the applications of mathematics in a variety of disciplines to help them to see mathematics as a useful tool rather than just as a requirement for obtaining a college diploma.
 It will also investigate the spiritual dimensions of mathematics as the underlying code of creation.
-Topics include history of mathematics, numeration and numerical systems, number theory, chaos, fractals and finances.
-Prerequisite: MA 098 or placement via entrance test score.
+Topics include the history of mathematics, numeration and numerical systems, number theory, chaos, fractals, and finances.
+Prerequisite: MA 050 or placement via entrance test score.